rackerlabs/design-system/_component_design/drop-down-selector.md

 - When you want to enable users to select one option from a list of options.
 - When you want to conserve screen space.
 - When you want to prevent users from entering erroneous data.
-An drop-down selector shows only valid choices.
+A drop-down selector shows only valid choices.

 {% endcolumn %}